laberning/openrowingmonitor/docs/physics_openrowingmonitor.md

 * In non-time critical replays of earlier recorded rowing sessions, both the Incomplete Theil–Sen estimator and Theil–Sen estimator performed worse than OLS: OLS with a high pass filter on r<sup>2</sup> resulted in a much more stable dragfactor than the Incomplete Theil–Sen estimator and Theil–Sen estimator did (see [these considerations](https://github.com/JaapvanEkris/openrowingmonitor/blob/docs/Engine_Validation.md#improvements-based-on-the-first-side-by-side-dragfactor-test)).
 This suggests that the OLS algorithm handles the outliers sufficiently to prevent drag poisoning.

+* Applying Quadratic OLS regression does not improve its results

-Therefore, we chode to apply OLS as Linear Regression model for the calculation of the dragfactor.
+Therefore, we chode to apply the OLS Linear Regression model for the calculation of the dragfactor.

+##### Regression algorithm used for Angular velocity and Angular Acceleration

+Incomplete Linear Theil-Sen proved more robust than OLS

+Complete Linear Theil-Sen delivered more noisy results than Incomplete Linear Theil-Sen

+Incomplete Quadratic Theil-Sen delivered more noisy results than Incomplete Linear Theil-Sen

 ## References